perry-mitchell/perrymitchell.net/src/posts/2013-07-10-windows-8-misunderstood-operating-system/index.md

 layout: post
 title: Windows 8 - A misunderstood operating system
-excerpt: By now we've all become accustomed to the Metro UI that replaced the Windows start menu in Windows 8...
+excerpt: By now we've all become accustomed to the Metro UI that replaced the Windows start menu in Windows 8, and for the most part, people have hated it.
+  To ...
+slug: windows-8-misunderstood-operating-system
+permalink: article/windows-8-misunderstood-operating-system/index.html
 date: 2013-07-10
 updatedDate: 2013-07-10
 tags: